PX4/PX4-Devguide/en/advanced/gimbal_control.md

 # Gimbal Control Setup

+If you want to control a gimbal with a camera (or any other payload) attached to the vehicle, you need to configure how you want to control it and how PX4 can command it.
+This page explains the setup.

 PX4 contains a generic mount/gimbal control driver with different input and output methods.
+The input defines how you control the gimbal: via RC or via MAVLink commands (for example in missions or surveys).
+The output defines how the gimbal is connected: some support MAVLink commands, others use PWM (described as AUX output in the following).
 Any input method can be selected to drive any output.
+Both have to be configured via parameters.

 ## Parameters
-The parameters are described [here](../advanced/parameter_reference.md#mount).
+[These parameters](../advanced/parameter_reference.md#mount) are used to setup the mount driver.
 The most important ones are the input (`MNT_MODE_IN`) and the output (`MNT_MODE_OUT`) mode.
-By default, the input is disabled.
+By default, the input is disabled and the driver does not run.
 After selecting the input mode, reboot the vehicle so that the mount driver starts.
-Any input method can be selected to drive any of the available outputs.

 If the input mode is set to `AUTO`, the mode will automatically be switched based on the latest input.
 To switch from mavlink to RC, a large stick